 Richard’s interest in politics led to him serving on the Benicia, CA City Council for four years.
 He was active in the churches he attended and in the Rotary Club.
 All this while he continued working in retirement as a Financial Planner and Real Estate Investor.
 He loved teaching and served as a substitute teacher in the local schools, first in Benicia and then in Lincoln, California.

 Dick served his family just as he served God and country: with his all.
 Dick was active in the lives of his children, encouraging them in their academics, athletics, and boy scouts.
 He applied himself to their happiness and success.
 After Cleo’s death in 1994, Dick married Patricia Ely in 2000.
 A few years later Dick & Pat moved to Lincoln where they enjoyed an active lifestyle of biking and golfing alongside his other pursuits until the onset of his illness in 2018.

 He was predeceased by his first wife of 38 years, Cleo Mae (Kroll) Shafer and by his brother, Dr. James S. Shafer.
 He is survived by his second wife of 21 years, Patricia (Ely) Shafer; his three children, Steven, David, and Kari (Marshall); and seven grandchildren.

 Memorial services were conducted in June at Lincoln Hills Community Church.
 Interment will be at 1 p.m. on Saturday, July 31st at Prairie View Cemetery in Lake Hallie, WI, with Military Honors conducted by the Chippewa Falls Patriotic Council.

-To send sympathy gifts to the family or plant a tree in memory of Richard W. Shafer, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Richard W. Shafer, please visit our Tree Store.